 - Mint Tea

 While many herbal teas are naturally decaffeinated, make sure to include a completely decaf option for those who are sensitive to caffeine.
 Looking to go the extra mile and include all the fixings?
-Serve up your tea with your guests’ choice of lemon, sugar, milk, honey, or edible flower infused ice cubes!
+Serve up your tea with your guests’ choice of lemon, a sugar cube, milk, honey, or edible flower infused ice cubes!

 Which foods should you serve at a tea party?

-Your traditional bites include finger sandwiches, mini cakes, and light refreshments.
+Your traditional bites include finger sandwiches, mini cakes or pastries, and light refreshments.
 A tea party spread is typically meant to be a light meal rather than a gigantic, opulent spread, so there’s no need to go crazy!
-Quality over quantity is the best way to go.
+Quality over quantity is the best way to go for your tea party menu.

 Typical tea party food includes…